karysfontana/assignment7/README.md

 - For the structure of the temple itself I continued to mimic Roman architecture.
 This meant creating 4 columns for the temple.
 I made a box base for each column, then placed a cylinder (scaled to be very tall) on top of the box base.
 I think that this effectively created a column for each corner, despite having primitive shapes.
 - Finally, for the roof of the temple, I used a very stretched out cone.
 I had initially planned to use a box base for the roof and then a cone on top, but that ended up looking ugly, so I used only the cone instead.
 I didn't use the box alone because it wouldn't look like a Roman temple without a tapered roof.
 - This scene ended up being made up of 18 objects in total: 6 box objects, 5 cylinder objects, 4 sphere objects, 1 cone object, and 1 neptune object.
+- I avoided giving the model a back object because it would ruin the temple look of the model.
+- I had the point lights pointed at neptunes statue, which took some editing due to the cone roof, however, I think they look good and create a good shadow of neptune.

 **Citations**
 White.ppm - I opened MSPaint and just downloaded the png then converted to ppm.